-- a) The land use for the estate will remain predominantly residential with open space provision and with re-provision of existing non-residential uses and designated open space to meet relevant planning policies. - b) Densities should not be solely focused around figures, but must be assessed as a product of a range of relevant design, planning, social, environmental and management factors.
-Exceeding the current indicated density ranges may be considered appropriate where proposals will create developments of exceptional urban design quality.
+- a) The land use for the estate will remain predominantly residential with associated landscaping provision and with provision of no fewer than the existing number of affordable homes, non-residential uses and designated open space to meet relevant planning policies. - b) Densities should not be solely focused around figures, but must be assessed as a product of a range of relevant design, planning, social, environmental and management factors.
+Exceeding the current London Plan density ranges may be considered appropriate where proposals will create developments of exceptional urban design quality.